 Education and Awareness

-- Develops and implements educational programs and tools to effectively train faculty and staff on effort reporting, costing principles, and financial compliance.
+- In conjunction with Research Education and Information (REI), develops and implements educational programs and tools to effectively train faculty and staff on effort reporting, costing principles, and financial compliance.

 Administration and Management